jazzband/django-admin-sortable/README.md

 django-admin-sortable 1.5.2 introduced backward-incompatible changes for Django 1.4.x

 django-admin-sortable 1.6.6 introduced a backward-incompatible change for the `sorting_filters` attribute.
 Please convert your attributes to the new tuple-based format.

+django-admin-sortable 1.7.1 and higher are compatible with Python 3.

 ## Installation